reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 ## Introduction

-This project is designed to build a comprehensive analytics pipeline using Google Cloud for evaluating TikTok videos based on various engagement KPIs and AI-derived analyzed video content metrics such as unexpected or surprising elements.
-This pipeline effectively integrates video data extraction, storage, transformation, AI processing, and data warehousing.
+This project builds an analytics pipeline on Google Cloud to evaluate TikTok videos.
+It integrates data extraction, storage, AI processing, and warehousing to analyze engagement KPIs and AI-derived content metrics, including surprising elements.

 ## Overview